TheEdoRan/next-safe-action/packages/next-safe-action/README.md

     console.error("CUSTOM ERROR LOG FUNCTION:", e);
   },
   // Default is undefined.
 If this Promise is not provided, the client will return
-  // a default server error response when an error occurs on the server.
+  // a default server error result when an error occurs on the server.
   handleReturnedServerError: async (e) => {
     // Your custom error handling logic here.
     // ...